Travel.State.Gov >

 When traveling during the adoption process, we encourage you to register your trip with the Department of State.
 Travel registration makes it possible to contact you if necessary.
 Whether there’s a family emergency in the United States, or a crisis in Bulgaria, registration assists the U.S. embassy or consulate in reaching you.
 Registration is free and can be done online.

-We strongly urge you to comply with all post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to Bulgaria’s history of positive experiences with U.S. parents.
+We urge you to comply with Bulgaria’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to Bulgaria’s positive experiences with U.S. citizen adoptive parents.

 Bulgaria’s Adoption Authority